How to Organize Pokémon Cards in a Binder

 Organizing by set number means that you’ll want enough binder pockets for the whole set.
 You might also want space for the next or previous set as well.

 Many cards will have a holo or reverse holo variant.
 In this case, the set number will remain the same.
-For example, the Spinarak card in the image below is numbered as 007/078.
+For example, the Spinarak card in the image below is numbered 007/078.
 Its reverse holo variant is also 007/078.
 It is up to the collector if they choose to include all variants in their binder.
 If you are seeking to own a complete master set, then it is common practice to include all variants.

-How to Organize by Rarity
+2. Organize by Rarity

 Pros: The first page will have an impact, ideal for cards to trade, and rare cards are easy to locate.